PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention

-\textbf{Shape Completion.} Our model can also perform shape completion.
+\textbf{(2) Shape Diversity.} To demonstrate \emph{PointGrow} can generate diverse shapes, we conducted a shape completion task.
 Given an initial set of points, our model is capable of completing shapes in multiple ways.
-Figure \ref{fig:shape_compl} visualizes example predictions.
-The input points are sampled from ShapeNet testing sets, which have not been seen during the training process.
-The shapes generated by our model are different from the original ground truth point clouds, but look plausible.
+Figure \ref{fig:shape_compl} visualizes examples.
+The input points are sampled from ShapeNet testing sets, which are not seen during the training process.
+The shapes generated by our model are different from the original ground truth point clouds, but still look plausible.